FidelusAleksander/ghcertified/content/questions/advanced_security/question-020.md

 ---
 archetype: "questions"
 title: "Question 020"
-question: "GitHub maintains different sets of secret scanning patterns.
-What are the three different sets of secret scanning patterns?
+question: "What are the three different sets of secret scanning patterns that GitHub maintains?
 (Select three.)"
 draft: false
 ---